nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `nuxeo.vcs.copy.findFreeName.disabled`

-**Since Nuxeo 7.3**

-Since Nuxeo 7.3\.
 Set to true to disable free-name detection and let the database raise a constraint error in case of collisions **if the constraints have been added by hand**.

 **Default Value**